Voltz7788/Voltz7788/README.md

 **`Front-end dev`**

-<p style="fontSize: 200px">Hello there! 👋🏾 Welcome to my Github!
+<p style="fontSize:100">Hello there! 👋🏾 Welcome to my Github!
 I'm a front-end developer, content creator and music producer.
 If I'm not at my PC coding, I'm either at the gym or in my room thinking about silly hypotheticals 🤔💭</p>

 ---